 Stacy, who already had her key in the front door, suddenly froze with fear.

 "That window was locked.
-How did a six-year-old boy open it and get inside?"
+How did a seven-year-old boy open it and get inside?"

 Kelly stepped protectively in front of his wife.